-Studio: 30mm approximately
+Studio: 30mm barbell sleeve diameter

 The hint is in the name, this size is primarily used for studio classes.
 Studio bars are not commonly used on the gym floor, as they are not practical for many lifts.

-Olympic: 50mm Diameter
+Olympic: 50mm barbell sleeve diameter

 Olympic sized plates are for all serious lifters, as well being used in almost every single gym worldwide.
 Olympic plates are not only used in Olympic weight lifting, but also in powerlifting, bodybuilding, functional fitness and just about every part of the weight lifting spectrum.
 All VERVE branded weight plates and barbells are Olympic size.